zAlweNy26/AlweStats/README.md

 - Text size
 - Text alignment (not for the Clock)

+In the config file you can also choose :
+- Whether or not to show the reset button in the pause menu
-In "WorldClock" you can also set if the time should be showed in 12h or 24h format.
+- Whether or not to show the clock in 12h or 24h format
+- Whether or not to show the current biome in the WorldStats block instead of the top-left corner in minimap

 > Since **2.2.0**, you can see the ship speed.
 > As I don't know the proportions that the game uses,
-> I have established that the maximum ship speed is equal to : 15 kts
+> I have established that the maximum ship speed is equal to 15 kts
 > so the values ​​are proportioned according to this.
 >
 > **If you have any suggestion regarding this, feel free to create an issue on the GitHub repository !**